 Second, open your eyes to the consequences of excessive spending and enormous debt.
 Ask those in your group who have been in practice for a decade which doctor’s fate you should avoid, and they’ll discreetly point out the graying partner who’s still working the night shift in the ER or the grandfather moonlighting as a hospitalist in addition to his clinical practice.
 But for a great deal of luck and financial discipline, that could be you.

 Third, understand where your finances currently stand and decide where you’d like to be in a decade.
-Set achievable financial goals with explicit deadlines, and work backward from your net worth goals to allot your income accordingly.
+Set achievable financial goals with explicit deadlines, and work backward from your net worth goals to allow your income accordingly.

 Master of Your Financial Domain